sueswe/opconrestapicaller/README.md

 #### configuration

-This let you create a configuration file in your *$HOME* directory:
+This let you create a configuration file in your *$HOME* directory and copies the rb-scripts from bin/ to **$HOME/bin/** :

 ~~~ sh
 rake
 ~~~

 You have always the possibility to edit the file (**$HOME/.opcontoken.yaml**) manually.
+You can also just call a single task from the rakefile with `rake taskname`.
+You get a list of tasks by hitting `rake -T `.

 ## Usage